SaeedulHaque/Interview-Preparation/OOP/README.md

 This process creates the actual cake (object) with its specific flavor and size.
 ### 4. Attributes and Methods
-Attributes are like variables inside an object (e.g., brand, model).
+Attributes are like variables inside an object.

-Methods are like functions inside an object (e.g., drive()).
+Methods are like functions inside an object.

 - Attributes are the ingredients and properties of the cake.